PMihaiF/HWA-Pothole-vs-Speedbump-Signature-matching/README.md

 First, make sure you have the required Python libraries installed (```bashpip install matplotlib numpy pillow) Then run the visualizer (python visualize_groapa.py)

+## Controls

+Play/Pause, <<, >>: Navigate through the timeline just like a video player.
+Scroll: Zoom in and out on the graph.
+Click & Drag: Pan around the timeline manually.
+The UI will flash red for potholes (↓) and orange for speedbumps (↑).